typebytes/angular-checklist/content/ngrx/action-hygiene.md

 # Problem

 When using NgRx, we are constantly dispatching actions to the store.
 These can be dispatched from different places such as components and effects.
-It can become really hard to figure out where all these actions originated from, why they were send and how they are impacting the state.
+It can become really hard to figure out where all these actions originated from, why they were sent and how they are impacting the state.

 # Solution